clearmatics/ion/README.md

 For any event signature, a corresponding Event Verifier contract must be written which encodes the mechanism that extracts the relevant event to check expected parameters as part of the verification.

-`TriggerEventVerifier.sol` is a very simple event verifier:
+[`TriggerEventVerifier.sol`](./contracts/functional/TriggerEventVerifier.sol) is a very simple event verifier:
 * Holds the event signature it decodes
 * Encodes a verification function that takes expected fields as input to check against that included in the event

 All Event Verifier contracts should perform the same way.
 The differences will simply be in the event signature and parameters checks of the event.

-`Function.sol` provides a very simple example of how an event-consuming contract is written.
+[`Function.sol`](./contracts/functional/Function.sol) provides a very simple example of how an event-consuming contract is written.
 Changing the event to be consumed by referencing a different Event Verifier allows you to draw dependence on a different state transition.

+### Hyperledger Fabric to Ethereum Interface

+Fabric state is written as key-value pairs.
+When Fabric blocks are submitted to an Ethereum chain we store a lot of data about the block.
+There are two types of information we store that can be used in Etheruem transactions:

+* Ledger State
+* Past transitions

+Since the only data stored in a Fabric block is a state transition from past value to new value for a given key from a specific chaincode, it is hard to access state directly and only storing this simply allows us to check the presence of an expected transaction in the past.

+As such we keep both a copy of the ledger and the entire list of state transitions.
+This allows us two different accessors of Fabric state:

+* Query the current value of a key
+* Verify that a transaction has happened at a given time/block

+With this we can build use-case smart contracts in Ethereum to be able to query state from a Fabric block for usage, or when passed with expected data, verify if a transaction in a specified block mutated the ledger in an expected way.
+The example [`FabricFunction.sol`](./contracts/functional/FabricFunction.sol) shows how you would query the storage contract to make use of current Fabric ledger state.

 ### Testing